LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/about.md

 ## Why "Procyon"?

-Procyon is Latin word for "raccoon" and raccoons are adorable, aren't they?
-Such cute and intelligent animals definitely deserve more recognition!
+_Procyon lotor_ is the Latin expression for "raccoon" and aren't those animals are adorable, are they?
+Such cute and intelligent mammals definitely deserve more recognition!

 The original Lemmy app was called Raccoon, following a tradition according to which Lemmy clients were named after small mammals (Lemmur, Jerboa, Fennec, etc.).
-The idea was so nice that it became natural to name the Friendica client after it.
+The idea was so nice that it became natural to name the Friendica/Mastodon client after it.

 Raccoons are very clever animals that adapt to live in harsh conditions, finding a way to survive even with what we consider «trash».
 They look like masked criminals but do not harm anyone, they are